Displaying on the Store in More Than One Language (Optional)

 Enter the localized metadata for the language indicated and click Save.

-The text fields and image requirements are described in Version Information.
+The text fields and image requirements are described in Platform Version Information.

 If you add a localization under App Information, it will automatically be added to each platform.
 If you add a localization on a platform level, it will automatically be added to the shared metadata section.